Physalia86/physalia-invasion-genomics-course/DayOne/DayOne_tutorial.md

 best3 <- which.min(cross.entropy(projectalpha, K = 3))
 best3
 ```
-You can do this all the way up to best10.
+You can do this all the way up to best10 by creating those variables (best4, best5, etc) following the same procedure used for best2 and best3.
+Note that, due to variation in the algorithm, you may get different best runs from each other.
-Now, let's plot the ancestry coefficients out for our best run for K = 3:
+Now, let's plot the ancestry coefficients for our best run for K = 3:
 ```
 my.col3 <- c("#51692d","#56ba32","#f1c039")
 barchart(projectalpha, K = 3, run = best3,